It’s important to understand the 4 types of bipolar disorder and how they can impact substance use.

 According to the World Health Organization, bipolar is the 6th leading cause of disability in the world.

-To understand the symptoms of bipolar, it’s important to understand the differences between the four types of bipolar disorder.
+To recognize the symptoms of this mental health condition, it’s important to understand the differences between the four types of bipolar disorder.

 What are the 4 Types of Bipolar Disorder?

-To understand the distinction between the 4 types of bipolar disorders, it’s necessary to recognize that all four types include changes in mood, energy levels, and emotional states.
+There are similarities and differences between the four types of bipolar disorder, although all of them include changes in mood, energy levels, and emotional states.

-They are all characterized by positive periods of being happy, full of energy, and expressing an upbeat mood, commonly referred to as “mania,” or “manic episodes.”
+They can all be characterized by positive periods of being happy, full of energy, and expressing an upbeat mood, commonly referred to as “mania,” or “manic episodes.”

 The flipside of manic episodes, is a negative period of low energy, sadness, and depression, known as “depressive episodes.”
 Sometimes these periods are mild in comparison and called “hypomanic episodes.”